austinfreenet/afn-docs/afn_nextgen_project.md

 we'll have to do a one-time full boot when updating the VM then save state.

 There are still some graphics glitches on the solitaire startup screen.

+## 2018-2-13

+Ok, let's try a fresh install on the dell to make sure the virtualbox upgrade works.